Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/APIs/index.md

 ## Profinity API Security

-To use Swagger calls in the GUI, you will need to generate and then provide your Bearer token to the API's if you wish to test them using Swagger.
+To use Swagger calls in the GUI, you will need to generate and then provide your Bearer token to the APIs if you wish to test them using Swagger.
 To generate the Bearer token, in the Swagger GUI execute a call against the `/Users/Authenticate` API and then apply the returned Bearer token by clicking on the Authorise button in the top right of the Swagger API.

 To get a security token call a Profinity instance on the `/users/authenticate` endpoint with a POST request containing the username and password you wish to adopt for your API usage as the JSON body.
 For example